Chassis & Steering

 The picture below left was one sent to me by the shops owner, Donald, right after it was done, and I was definitely pleased with what I saw.
 I had requested the Dark Charcoal leather on the top and bottom sections, and also went with the matching Alcantara on the sides.
 Even better, the circumference of the wheel comes in at just over 4" - right in the ballpark of the original FR-500.
 While they were at it, I had them add a 1/2" "alignment stripe" up top that matches the Medium Graphite seat inserts - another nice touch.
 This is something that comes in real handy for any aggressive driving or track time, and is a feature you'll see on many modern sports cars like the Nissan GT-R, Porsche Spyder, or as an upgrade to the BMW M-Series.
 Of course it is also included on the new Shelby (both the GT350 & GT350R), and Ford even saw fit to have it on the F-150 Raptor - perfect considering its intended use.

 While I was sad to see the rare FR-500 wheel go, I couldn't be happier with the new one.
 The grip is fantastic, and I can relax a bit now that all is harmonious with the interior trim.
-Since a new steering wheel is not an option for these cars any longer, you can't beat having one that will be re-conditioned to essentially new status, especially when you can add your own personal touch.
-Even if you just want your OEM wheel looking like it did when your Terminator was new, give Donald a shout - you'll be glad you did.
+Since a new Ford steering wheel is not an option for these cars any longer, you can't beat having one that can be re-conditioned, especially when you can add your own personal touch.
+Even if you just want your OEM wheel looking like it did when your Terminator rolled off the assembly line, give Donald a shout - you'll be glad you did.
 He'll work his magic, and your hands and interior will be better off!

 Note: A steering wheel swap in an SN-95 Mustang is incredibly easy.
 I have done this several times and found the most effective tool to be a 3-jaw gear puller, not a true "steering wheel puller".
 Once you remove the air bag and the center mounting bolt, the gear puller will be able to grab the steering wheel frame in a few spots and with just a slight amount of pressure, the wheel will pop right off (be sure to protect the threads for the mounting bolt as well).
 It's a bit unorthodox, but really the easiest way to accomplish this.
 If you don't believe me, there's even a write-up at American Muscle showing the process!